10 Unhelpful Responses Christians Give to Victims of Emotional and Narcissistic Abuse

 - They will want their spouse to have strong relationships with family, friends, and church, and they won’t do anything to sabotage their spouse’s relationships to make their healing from the abuse any harder.

-- They will pay for all the care their spouse needs to recover from the trauma they caused if they are financially able to do so.
+- If they can, they will pay for all the care their spouse needs to recover from the trauma they caused.

 A helpful response is to remind the victim of what genuine change will look like over time and encourage them to stay invested in their healing process.